edwardshen123/ZombieMiami/README.md

 * Added unique firing delay for weapons Edward

 ###1/20/14
-* Added Mask Selection Screen and Mask Description Edward
+* Added Mask Selection Screen and Mask Description, Added Title Screen Edward
 * Took a new perspective on the maze based on some questions online Pooneet

 ###Currently in progress
-* Add Title Screen, Implement masks(add effects), Add more weapons Edward
+* Implement masks(add effects), Add more weapons Edward
 * Maze Pooneet

 ###To Do List